DerWidder/Master_Thesis/README.md

 speed.py calculates the maximum speed of a point on the planet gear surface.

 # laser engrave
-shortest_path.py output the Eulerian path for given node connections.
+shortest_path.py outputs the Eulerian path for given node connections.
 ## animation
 animation.py creates an animation for the Eulerian path.